 SharePoint Online or on premises?

 SharePoint Online or on Premises?
-That is usually the big decision that IT managers need to make first when considering a shift to new version of SharePoint.
-Up until 2011, there was really no choice – in order to reap the benefits of SharePoint – organizations had to host it somewhere.
-Which meant they had to manage it on their own servers, or host at 3rd party vendor, have an army of SharePoint admins to support it, etc. But situation is quite different now…
+That is usually the big decision that IT managers need to make first when considering a shift to the new version of SharePoint.
+Up until 2011, there was no choice – to reap the benefits of SharePoint – organizations had to host it somewhere.
+Which meant they had to manage it on their servers, or host at 3rd party vendor, have an army of SharePoint admins to support it, etc. But the situation is quite different now…

 SharePoint Online or on-premises?

 To help us make that decision, we first need to understand the history of SharePoint/Office 365.

 - Evolved as a collaboration platform adopted by many large organizations